alezhu/Shift-Switch/README.md

 # Shift Switch
-Windows keyboard layout switcher between English and Russian by left and rigth Shift key
+Windows keyboard layout switcher between English and Russian by left and right Shift key

 Switch to English by press left Shift key.
 Switch to Russian by press right Shift key.